Comedian Jay Leno is a master of the side hustle. Jay has said “I live on the money I make as a comedian, and I put all the TV money in the bank.”

 The good news?
 You can participate in a SEP IRA if you have any amount of income from self-employment or freelancing, even if you have a day job.

-Setting up a SEP IRA is as easy as any other investment account, and any good online broker can manage the account.
+Setting up a SEP IRA is as easy as any other investment account.
+Check out our recommended investment accounts for young investors.

 SEP IRA contributions are tax-deductible (there’s no option for post-tax or Roth contributions).

 Like a regular IRA, you have until April 15 to open a SEP IRA and make contributions for the prior tax year.